 The Status of Thailand’s Border Closure

-At the time of publication, the Thailand travel ban is still in nearly full force.
-As has been the case since the end of March 2020, almost all foreigners are banned from entering Thailand.
-Exceptions are being made for some, such as English teachers and certain medical tourists, but these travelers must jump through many bureaucratic hoops before departing their countries, then spend 14 days in hotel quarantine upon arrival in Thailand.
+At the time of publication, the Thailand travel ban has finally been relaxed, at least minimally.
+Foreigners are no longer banned from entering Thailand, although the process of getting in is quite arduous indeed.
+Tourists can now enter if they meet certain criteria, as has been the case English teachers and certain medical tourists since the summer.
+All travelers must jump through many bureaucratic hoops before departing their countries, then spend 15 days in hotel quarantine upon arrival in Thailand.

 Learn About the Latest Thailand Travel Restrictions

 I will be updating this article as developments occur with regard to the Thailand entry ban.
-If, for example, some incarnation of the “Safe and Sealed” plan goes into effect on October 1, 2020, I will expand this article with a section that fully explains it.
+For example, back when I assumed that the Thailand Special Tourist Visa (STV) plan would go into effect on October 1, 2020—and that it wouldn’t be a total scam—I created an article dedicated to it.
 Moreover, I will post factual updates on Thailand Starts Here’s Facebook page, and commentary on my personal Twitter account.

 The Bottom Line

-You will almost certainly be able to visit Thailand in 2021, but no one can say precisely when or under what circumstances.
-Whether under the (ridiculous) “Safe and Sealed” umbrella being pitched in late summer 2020 or based on more reasonable limitations, however, it’s unlikely that tourism in Thailand will bounce back to how it was before the pandemic, at least not initially.
+You will definitely be able to visit Thailand in 2021, but no one can say under precisely what circumstances this will be possible.
+Until a vaccine is widely available around the globe, however, it’s unlikely that tourism in Thailand will bounce back to how it was before the pandemic, at least not initially.
 The great news is that economic reality always wins out in the end, especially in a country whose economy depends so disproportionately on tourism.
 For now, let’s all stay informed and inspired, and in awareness of the fact that this, too, shall pass.